eKids Junior

 Sunday Morning Worship

-Question #1: What does the Core Value We are unifiers not dividers mean to you?
+Question #1: What does the Core Value, We pursue excellence because God deserves excellence, mean to you?
 Knowing that this is part of the foundation that we build upon as a church, does it change anything that you are currently doing?

 Challenge: